 Reconnaissance sampling also detected four other showings with mineralization in old pits.
-Six samples returned values ranging from 1.42% to 4.66% Cu; Additional mapping and sampling work is planned to further assess these areas.
+Six samples returned values ranging from 1.42% to 4.66% Cu; Additional mapping and sampling work is planned to further assess these areas

 The Company has embarked on a Phase 1 exploration program.
 Detailed mapping of the Margarita Trend and NW targets will be completed, as well as a soil sampling program, as announced on September 14, 2020.
-Follow-up work is expected to include detailed geophysical surveys.
+A Transient Electromagnetic (TEM) surface geophysical survey is being conducted in May.
+The goal of the program is to detect and delineate prospective electromagnetic conductor responses, consistent with near-surface copper stockwork mineralization, potentially related to Manto-type mineralized copper systems at depth.